How to make a plan: step by step for everything from one day to all life

 One of the most popular (I like to use it myself and keep recommending it to my friends and colleagues) is the Pomodoro technique.
 You work for a set amount of time (for me, the session usually lasts 30 minutes) and take a short break before starting again.

 Also, I like the 20-20-20 rule.
-It’s not quite a time management technique, but it’s similar to the Pomodoro method.
-After every 20 minutes of focused work, you look at something 20 feet away from you for 20 seconds.
+It's not quite a time management technique, but it's similar to the Pomodoro method.
+After every 20 minutes of focused work, you can have a very short break to look at something 20 feet away from you for 20 seconds.

 5. Eliminate distractions

-Plan your leisure too.
-If you know you’re going to watch a film this evening or going out with friends, you don’t have to look for every opportunity to relax.
-You simply know that there will be a certain time for relaxation.
+Plan your leisure, too.
+If you know you're going to watch a film this evening or go out, you don't have to look for every opportunity to relax.
+You simply know that there will be a certain time for relaxation, so you can now research, focus, work, create, and eventually succeed.

-If we talk about teams, you can’t control every team member.
-You can only provide them with a clear understanding of why we need this task done on time and successfully and make the whole process fun and thrilling.
+If we talk about teams, you can't control every team member.
+You can only provide them with a clear understanding of why we need this task done on time and successfully and make the whole process fun and thrilling, allowing them to progress in their own way.

-Also, be ready that blockers will appear during your work without your will.
-You can check that meme or a TikTok video from your friend later, even though you want to know what is there badly.
-When I need to work, I prefer to mute my phone or at least turn off all the notifications from messengers I use.
-If there’s something important, a person will call me.
+Also, be ready that blockers will appear sooner or later, but stay strong.
+You can check that meme or a TikTok video from your friend later, even though you want to know what is there.
+For example, when I need to work, I prefer to mute my phone or at least turn off all the notifications from messengers I use.
+If there's something important, a person will call me.

 Some of my friends go even further.
-They leave their smartphones in other rooms, put them in file cabinets, etc. I think it’s too much.
-Having yours near you while working will help you train your will and focus.
-After all, if you work on something interesting, you probably won’t even see that you just received a message.
+They leave their smartphones in other rooms, put them in file cabinets, etc., to focus better.
+I think it's too much.
+Having your device near you while working will help you train your will and focus.
+After all, if you work on something interesting, you probably won't even notice that you just received a message.

 6. Review and adjust

-After you have achieved some intermediate results, you may see that your plan needs to be adjusted in order to lead you to your initial goal, and that’s okay.
+After you have achieved some intermediate results, you may see that your plan needs to be adjusted in order to lead you to your initial goal, and that's okay.
+Reviewing your plan is an important part of planning.
 Changes will help you stay on track and ensure you are making progress toward your goals.

-When you only start, you may not see all the possibilities and threats.
+When you only start, you may not see all the possibilities and threats that might stand between you and success.
 Something may stay unclear until you start working.
-That’s why adjusting your plan during the implementation makes it better, more workable, and more beneficial for the results.
+That's why adjusting your plan during the implementation makes it better, more workable, and more beneficial for the results.

-If you work on a team, you may schedule regular meetings to see whether everything is working.
+If you work on a team, you may schedule regular meetings every week, every month, or whenever the need arises to see whether everything is working how it's supposed to and whether there is some progress or not.
 The more side views and different opinions you get, the easier it will be to spot the breach.

 The guide you’ve just read is as general and versatile as possible to become your reliable tool in all kinds of situations.